-Expectations Of Privacy - Users must have no expectation of privacy when using university information systems.
-To manage systems and enforce security, BSU may log, review, and otherwise utilize any information stored on or passing through its systems.
-BSU may capture user activity such as telephone numbers dialed and web sites visited.
+Expectations Of Privacy - Users must have no expectation of privacy when using the university network.
+To manage systems and enforce security, BSU may monitor, log, review, and otherwise utilize any information stored on or passing through its systems.

 Information Privacy - A wide variety of parties have entrusted their information to BSU for business purposes, and all employees at BSU must do their best to safeguard the privacy and security of this information.
-Student and patient as well as employee account data is Sensitive (Confidential or Restricted) and access must be strictly limited based on business need for such access.
+Student and patient as well as employee account data are Sensitive (Confidential or Restricted), and access must be strictly limited based on business need for such access.
 Private information must not be released without advance written authorization of the individual.